honchokomodo/beryl/README.md

 a discord bot...

-## DB Setup
+## Contributing

-All DB setup instructions are within the `db-setup.md` file.
+All instructions for new contributions are located within the `contributing.md` file